scholer/TextSpritzer/readme.md

 See the included sample app for how to implement the various features.

 Now in Maven Central.
-To add to your project use:
+To add to your project add this to your build.gradle:

 ```
 dependencies {